LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Related Works

 \subsection{Formal Methods for Planning}

 Formal planning methods provide a mathematically rigorous way to specify and synthesise robot behaviour.
-Temporal-logic formalisms such as LTL can express rich temporal requirements over task sequences and safety conditions, combining them with automata planners offers completeness and, in many cases, optimality guarantees.
+Temporal-logic formalisms such as LTL can express rich temporal requirements over task sequences and safety conditions; when combined with automata planners, they offer completeness and, in many cases, optimality guarantees \cite{capacitor}.
 Building on this foundation, recent LLM-based approaches increasingly integrate with formal planners rather than replacing them.
 LaMMA-P \cite{zhang2025lamma} couples LLM-driven subtask allocation and PDDL problem generation with a classical planner (Fast Downward) for long-horizon multi-agent tasks, while DEXTER-LLM \cite{zhu2025dexterllmdynamicexplainablecoordination} integrates LTL-based mission abstraction, LLM subtask generation, and optimisation-based scheduling for dynamic multi-robot coordination.

 However, traditional temporal-logic planning methods struggle with long-horizon tasks where all requirements are encoded as a single flat LTL formula: the corresponding automaton quickly becomes intractable and difficult to interpret as task complexity and horizon grow.
-Luo et al. introduce hierarchical LTL specifications \cite{luo2025simultaneous} that decompose a global specification into loosely coupled sub-specifications, significantly reducing automaton size and scaling formal guarantees to long-horizon multi-robot tasks.
-Providing the formal backbone for Nl2HLTL2Plan \cite{xu2024nl2hltl2plan}, which uses LLMs to translate natural-language instructions into hierarchical LTL specifications to solve long-horizon multi-robot functions as an open loop without feedback.
+Luo et al.\ introduce hierarchical LTL specifications \cite{luo2025simultaneous} that decompose a global specification into loosely coupled sub-specifications, significantly reducing automaton size and scaling formal guarantees to long-horizon multi-robot tasks.
+Luo \etal\ further provide the formal backbone for Nl2HLTL2Plan \cite{xu2024nl2hltl2plan}.
+Nl2HLTL2Plan uses an LLM to translate natural-language instructions into hierarchical LTL specifications, but it solves the resulting tasks in an open-loop manner without online feedback.